Aggarwal-Gavesh-25/Gavesh-CV/README.md

 # Gavesh CV Website

+This website, crafted using JavaScript, CSS, and HTML, showcases my professional journey, achievements, and a collection of my noteworthy projects.

+## Future Improvements / Plans

+- Enhancement of design for a more modern and intuitive interface.

+## Result

 [Website](https://gaveshaggarwal.netlify.app/)
 - This website, crafted using JavaScript, CSS, and HTML, showcases my professional journey, achievements, and a collection of my noteworthy projects.